leoriz1/ChainOfCustody/README.md

 -   `secureUpdate.pv`: ProVerif model for the secure update phase.
 -   `PFS/onboarding_PFS.pv`: ProVerif model for the onboarding phase, including Perfect Forward Secrecy.
 -   `PFS/secureUpdate_PFS.pv`: ProVerif model for the secure update phase, including Perfect Forward Secrecy.
--   `OTA_Protocol.pdf`: The original paper describing the protocol under analysis.
+-   `OTA_Protocol.pdf`: The final report describing the protocol under analysis.
--   `README.md`: This file.

 ## How to Run the Analysis